Massachusetts Financial Services Company Proxy Voting Policies and Procedures

 Issuance of Stock

 There are many legitimate reasons for the issuance of stock.
-Nevertheless, as noted above under "Non-Salary Compensation Programs," when a stock option plan (either individually or when aggregated with other plans of the same company) would substantially dilute the existing equity (e.g. by approximately 10-15% as described above), MFS generally votes against the plan.
+Nevertheless, as noted above under "Stock Plans," when a stock option plan (either individually or when aggregated with other plans of the same company) would substantially dilute the existing equity (e.g. by approximately 10-15% as described above), MFS generally votes against the plan.
 In addition, MFS typically votes against proposals where management is asking for authorization to issue common or preferred stock with no reason stated (a "blank check") because the unexplained authorization could work as a potential anti-takeover device.
 MFS may also vote against the authorization or issuance of common or preferred stock if MFS determines that the requested authorization is excessive or not warranted.

 MFS supports proposals to institute share repurchase plans in which all shareholders have the opportunity to participate on an equal basis.
 Such plans may include a company acquiring its own shares on the open market, or a company making a tender offer to its own shareholders.